Lost and Found

 What did I learn from this experience?

 Those who have already resolved their loss often experience a loving connection with their loved ones.
-Some are surprised when such a meeting occurs, especially if it was not on their agenda for the regression
+Some people are surprised when such a meeting occurs, especially if it was not on their agenda for the regression

 Manifesting what we desire is a tricky process.
 Hankering after something, being desperate and needy doesn’t work.
 Even a slight doubt can interfere.
 Yearning contains a subtle darker underside, an aspect of negativity, a fear of not gaining the desire.

 Your desires need to be clear of any negativity if you want them fulfilled.
-They need to be underpinned with acceptance, which means being relaxed about receiving it or not.

 You ask.
 You feel unimpeded joy while imagining receiving your desire.
 And then you let it go with a sense of neutrality.
 In other words, you are peaceful and happy, not caring if your desire doesn’t come to fruition.
+Worry or concern does not help.

 My book, Lost Soul, Wise Soul: How Challenging Past Lives Shape Our Future is about becoming lost on our journey through our many lives.
 I demonstrate what this looks like with examples from my clients.
 I also show the reader how we gradually find our way out of negativity and back to connection with Spirit, Source, Our Higher Self, God (or whatever word you wish to use).